Updated October 2018

 Any vendor who does not show up on the reserved night may be barred from selling for up

 The Vice President shall have sole authority to enforce this policy and refuse any vendor to

-There shall be no sales when special events are scheduled such as Holiday party, auctions, and potting party.
+There shall be no sales when special events are scheduled, included but not limited to,

-Each vendor must donate one plant or orchid towards the raffle each time he/she comes to sell.
-The plant or orchid must be well established, free of pests and diseases and in healthy condition, and must have a label identifying the plant or orchid.
+she comes to sell.
+The plant or orchid must be well established, free of pests and diseases

-VENDOR is also solely responsible for collecting, reporting and remitting New Jersey sales tax resulting from sales activities.
+Vendor is also solely responsible for collecting, reporting and remitting New Jersey sales tax resulting from sales activities.

 Vendor is responsible for resolving any disputes or problems pertaining to their sales.